robynforrest/iscam-gui/README.md

         op[[N]]$outputs$par$objFunValue             - Objective function value returned by the run op[[N]]$outputs$par$maxGradient             - Maximum gradient from the run.
 This should be a very small number. op[[N]]$outputs$par$retros                  - List of Retrospective data (with filenames as $name) - REP file contents.
-If NULL, no retros. sens[[M]] - each Sensitivity Group number M contains the following sens[[M]]$names   - A vector of names of the Scenarios that are currently in sensitivity group M sens[[M]]$summary - The list returned by SSsummarize() function run on all Scenarios names in $names sens[[M]]$isMCMC  - If any of the models in the sensitivity group are mcmc runs, this will be TRUE, otherwise FALSE
+If NULL, no retros. sens[[M]] - each unique sensitivity group number M contains the following sens[[M]][1] - A vector of the indicies within the op list of the Scenarios that are currently in sensitivity group M

 ---